jedd0888/jedd0888/README.md

 ### Hello stranger! 👋
+My name is Jedd and I am a beginner at

 <!--
 **xgoje/xgoje** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.